alphagov/notifications-python-client/DOCUMENTATION.md

 Send files without the need for email attachments.

-Upload a document, then send recipients a link to download it.
+Upload a document, then send recipients a link to download it in an email notification.

 To enable this function for your service [contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support).